How To Tell If Starter Relay Is Bad: 5 Common Symptoms

 How to tell if starter relay is bad?
 Well, it is one of the major but often neglected components of the ignition system.
-It rarely breaks down due to not having many moving parts.
+The starter relay rarely breaks down due to not having many moving parts.

-Corroded contacts, a bad circuit, or a worn out relay could be the source of the trouble.
-You need to be watchful and monitor the relays on a regular basis to avoid sudden breakdown.
+Corroded contacts, a bad circuit, or a worn-out relay could be the source of the trouble.
+You need to be watchful and monitor the relays regularly to avoid sudden breakdowns.

 How To Tell If Starter Relay Is Bad?

-The main function of a starter relay is to work as a switch for the starter solenoid by switching on a large current stream from a smaller one generated from the ignition switch circuit.
+The main function of a starter relay is to work as a switch for the starter solenoid by switching on a large current stream from a smaller one generated by the ignition switch circuit.

 So, how to tell if starter relay is bad or not?
 Well, these are the warning signs to be aware of:

 The most obvious symptom is a completely silent car that does not respond when you turn the ignition key.
 Once you turn the key or press the starter button, it will send a signal to the starter relay, making the current flow through the relay’s coil.

 The current eventually passes through the starter solenoid and motor, making the engine kick-off.

 But, these things don’t happen when the relay is bad or damaged.
 When the car does not start after turning the ignition switch, check whether the battery is dead or not.
 If it’s fine, the problem is definitely with the starter relay.